dvilajeti01/SOS-Alarm-System/README.md

    ```python
    __main__.py
    ```
 This file searches the sql database for all SOS boxes and their associated structure info.
 Then it passes the info as parameters to initialize each **structure** class instance.
-As explained earlier, since not all structures have an SOS box installed,
+As explained earlier, not all structures have an SOS box installed, and
    ```python
    structure.py
    ...